thismax/ruby_practice/README.md

 common_character_count
 ---------------------

-Returns the total number of occurences characters are used in two strings.
+Returns the total number of occurrences characters are used in two strings.

 ```ruby
 s1 = "Dr. Jimes Tooper"